Automattic/electron-windows-store/README.md

   -a, --assets <assetsPath>                  Path to the visual assets for the appx -m, --manifest <manifestPath>              Path to a manifest, if you want to be overwritten -d, --deploy <true|false>                  Should the app be deployed after creation?
-  --identity-name <name>                     Name for identity --publisher <publisher>                    Publisher to use (example: CN=developmentca) --publisher-display-name <publisherDisplayName> Publisher display name to use --make-pri <true|false>                    Use makepri.exe (you don't need to unless you know you do) --windows-kit <windows-kit>                Path to the Windows Kit bin folder --dev-cert <dev-cert>                      Path to the developer certificate to use --cert-pass <cert-pass>                    Password to use when signing the application (only necessary if a p12 certication is used)
+  --application-id <id>                      Application ID, only A-Za-z0-9. are allowed --identity-name <name>                     Name for identity --publisher <publisher>                    Publisher to use (example: CN=developmentca) --publisher-display-name <publisherDisplayName> Publisher display name to use --make-pri <true|false>                    Use makepri.exe (you don't need to unless you know you do) --windows-kit <windows-kit>                Path to the Windows Kit bin folder --dev-cert <dev-cert>                      Path to the developer certificate to use OR nil if no signing wanted, i.e. windows store submission
+  --cert-pass <cert-pass>                    Password to use when signing the application (only necessary if a p12 certication is used)
   --desktop-converter <desktop-converter>    Path to the desktop converter tools --expanded-base-image <base-image>         Path to the expanded base image